 How to Apply

-To apply for the application of dust control you can download and fill out an application form by clicking on the link below, or you can stop by the Athabasca County Admin Office located at 3602 – 48th Avenue to apply.
+To apply for the Cost Shared Dust Control Program, you can download and fill out an application form by clicking on the link below.
+All residents that applied for the program in 2020 &/or 2021, will receive an application form by mail.
 Only applications that are paid for in full will be accepted.

 Overweight/Dimensional Haul Permits